dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 Thereby, new tokens must be distributed to a large community to ensure proper decentralization of the voting power.
 There are of course many ways to do so.

-The current SNS version provides one simple way to achieve this: a developer can hand over their dapp to the NNS DAO and ask it to start a decentralization swap for the newly created SNS.
+The current SNS version provides one simple way to achieve this: a developer can hand over their dapp to the NNS and ask it to start a decentralization swap for the newly created SNS.

 We first explain the decentralization swap and then the steps included in an SNS launch.